about us and sustainability

 The 3D Print shop offers a design and print service, whether you are a complete newcomer to 3D technologies or an expert CAD modeller, we can help.

 All the magic happens in our workshop in Bristol.
 The experienced team at the 3D Print Shop consist of qualified and highly skilled 3D Industrial Designers, Product Designers, and Engineers.

 The 3D Print Shop has delivered many successful projects of all sizes and complexities using the latest 3D technologies, including small businesses and individuals in developing their own product prototypes.
-We have worked with Viridor, British Airways, NHS, Toyota, University of Bristol and Hippodrome Theatre + many more.
+We have worked with Viridor, British Airways, NHS, BBC, Toyota, University of Bristol and Hippodrome Theatre + many more.